 Take No Prisoners Hot Sauce

 When it comes to hot sauce, our photographer, Chris Rochelle, likes it fiery.
-For the faint of heart, we suggest using his sauce as a light seasoning in things like chili, tacos, eggs, hummus, and curry.
-A little goes a long way.
+For the faint of heart, we suggest using his sauce as a light seasoning in things like tacos, eggs, hummus, curry, or our Turkey Chili recipe.

 This recipe was featured as part of our DIY Holiday Gifts Advent Calendar.